google/brax/brax/v2/README.md

 ## Quickstart:

 [Brax v2 Training](https://colab.research.google.com/github/google/brax/blob/main/notebooks/v2_training.ipynb)
-introduces the Brax v2 API, and shows how to train a policy with the `spring` backend, and then transfers a policy to the `generalized` backend.
+introduces the Brax v2 API, and shows how to train a policy with the spring and generalized backends.